-We would like to invite you to take part in our research study.
+You and your child are invited to take part in our research study.
 It is entirely voluntary and, before you decide whether to take part, we would like to give you some information on what it would involve.
 You can take part in some or all of the studies.
 Please take some time to read this information and discuss it with friends or relatives.
 If anything is unclear, our contact details are at the end of this form.
 If you need a copy of this information sheet in another language, please contact the UKIAb Registry team using the details at the end.